swastii8/Hello_World/README.md

 - Ensure your code is well-documented and easy to understand.
 - Avoid unnecessary dependencies or complex code.
 Keep it simple and concise.

-## License

-By contributing to this repository, you agree to license your code under the [MIT License](LICENSE).

 ## Maintainers

 - [Daivik Karbhari](https://github.com/user-dk)